Sarah Yehudit Schneider discusses eighteen questions on Jewish mysticism including growth through joy and free will.

 LEVY.
 So it’s a certain awareness.
 How do we rectify that?
 How do we help people connect to their deeper spiritual essence?

 SCHNEIDER.
 Right.
 I mean, I think that meditation is really the entry.
-I don’t know, I mean, for me that was the entryway, to dedicate a certain amount of time each day.
+For me that was the entryway, to dedicate a certain amount of time each day.
 I mean now it’s been over fifty years of just sitting and listening in and you begin to become more familiar with the landscape, so to speak, the inner landscape of the Pnimiyut layer of oneself.

 LEVY.
 So if someone’s never done that, what is Jewish meditation?